dcomtois/summarytools/README.md

 ## 4 - dfSummary() : Data Frame Summaries

-`dfSummary()` collects information about all variables in a data frame and displays it in a singe, legible table.
+`dfSummary()` collects information about all variables in a data frame and displays it in a single legible table.

 To generate a summary report and have it displayed in RStudio’s Viewer pane (or in the default Web browser if working outside RStudio), we